-Speaking with Confidence
+Checklist Speaking with Confidence 1.

-YES NO - 1.
 Am I enthusiastic about my speech topic?
 2. Have I thoroughly developed the content of my speech?
 3. Have I worked on the introduction so my speech will get off to a good start?
-4. Have I worked on the conclusion so my speech will end on a strong note?
-5. Have I rehearsed my speech orally until I am confident about its delivery?
+4. Have I worked on the conclusion so my speech will end connectlucas.com on a strong note?
+This checklist is also available 5.
+Have I rehearsed my speech orally until I am confident in the online Speech Tools for this chapter. about its delivery?
 6. Have I worked on turning negative thoughts about my speech into positive ones?
 7. Do I realize that nervousness is normal, even among experienced speakers?
 8. Do I understand that most nervousness is not visible to the audience?
 9. Am I focused on communicating with my audience, rather than on worrying about my nerves?
 10. Have I visualized myself speaking confidently and getting a positive response from the audience?